 The function of CLaSS Plus services is to target inappropriate behaviors, identify replacement behaviors, and provide the opportunity for practice of appropriate behaviors across school settings.
+A reintegration plan is developed for CLaSS Plus students to address reintegration into the LRE.
 The CLaSS Plus program implements an intensive monitoring schedule and social/behavioral supports to allow for students with social and behavioral difficulties to participate as fully as possible in the general education environment.